ZviRosenfeld/IEnumerableCorrelater/README.md

 [DamerauLevenshteinCorrelater\<T>](IEnumerableCorrelater/Correlaters/DamerauLevenshteinCorrelater.cs) Finds the [DamerauLevenshteinDistance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) and best correlation between two collections.

-## CorrelaterWrappers
+## Optimizations

+Correlation of big collections can take a lot of time.
-There are a number of ICorrelater\<T> that can be wrapped around the [base correlaters](#correlaters).
+To solve this, there are a number of ICorrelater\<T> that can be wrapped around the [base correlaters](#correlaters).
-These wrappers can increase the base correlater's performance, or add other abilities.
+These wrappers can greatly increase the base correlater's performance.

 ### SplitToChunksCorrelaterWrapper